How to Make a Low Budget Movie or Short Film

 movie for sale

-How much does marketing cost?
+How does marketing work for filmmakers?

 How far can your scream be heard?